MohammedGuniem/social-media-influence-analyzer/README.md

 # Social Media Influence Analyzer

-This is a project in social media influence analysis using Computer Science to detect and classify influences between users of social media.
-The project is carried out by Mohammed Z. Guniem to acheive the objective of his master thesis in producing a secure and reliable system for detecting and classifying influences between users on social media platforms.
+This is a project about social media influence analysis using Computer Science to detect and classify influences between users of social media.
+The project is carried out by Mohammed Z. Guniem to acheive the objective of his master thesis in producing a reliable and secure system for detecting and classifying influences between users on social media platforms.
 This repository contains all project code, documents and other related files and folders.

-To set up the project on your preffered enviornment, please follow the steps below
+## To set up the project on your preffered enviornment, please follow the steps below:

----

 > I. Importing project source code

-Please follow the step below before precessing into setting up any development or production environments

 #### I-A. Clone or download the project code of this repository to your favorite location on your machine

-- If cloning: Download and install the Git tool using this link https://git-scm.com/downloads
+- If cloning: Download and install the Git tool using this link https://git-scm.com/downloads.
-- If downloading directly: unzip the project files in your favorite location
+- If downloading directly: unzip the project files in your desired location on the filesystem you are using.

 #### I-B. Add necessary environment variables

 - Rename the file .env.example to .env
+- If you wish to crawl reddit, please register your crawling account and obtain credentials by following the instructions on this link https://praw.readthedocs.io/en/latest/getting_started/authentication.html
 - Fill in the following necessary environment variables

 | Variable                    | default value | possible values                                                                                                            |